MohsinKhan88/enterprise-ai-operations-assistant/README.md

 - Enterprise operational documentation

 The project demonstrates how enterprise knowledge can be transformed into an AI-powered operational assistant using managed AWS services.
+---
+## Enterprise Value

+This project demonstrates how Generative AI can be integrated into enterprise support environments without requiring model training or fine-tuning.

+Using Retrieval-Augmented Generation (RAG), organizations can securely leverage internal documentation to provide grounded, explainable, and consistent responses while reducing investigation time and improving operational efficiency.

+The solution showcases a practical implementation of enterprise AI using fully managed AWS services and modern cloud-native architecture.